yjzhang/cse571_project/docs/weekly.md

 - comparison of dagger with expert-only imitation learning
 - read sensor data in simulation using python
 - implement DeepQ for the simple pursuit simulation

+### 12/04

+- implement NN-Dagger on Gazebo and the turtlebot
+- train turtlebot to navigate hallways and make right turns